 On day 2, I recommend heading out about half an hour from Nafplio to the Ancient town of Epidaurus.
 Epidaurus is home to one of the most famous ancient Greek theaters and is an incredible spot to visit even if you’re someone not super keen on ancient history.

-The theater was built in 340-333 BCE and today is a UNESCO Heritage Site, offering visitors a glimpse into what “wellness” was like for Ancient Greeks.
+The theater was built in 340-333 BCE and today is a UNESCO World Heritage Site, offering visitors a glimpse into what “wellness” was like for Ancient Greeks.

 Performance was seen as a type of medicine prescribed by doctors and there was no better place to head to than Epidaurus to experience the pure acoustics that made this theater so special.
 The natural beauty surrounding the area is stunning as well, making for a tranquil day in the Peloponnese.